MailOnline/VPAIDFLASHClient/README.md

 ===============
 JS + Flash wrapper for [VPAID](http://www.iab.net/vpaid).

+[VPAID](http://www.iab.net/vpaid) or Video Player Ad-Serving Interface Definition, establishes a common interface between video players and ad units, enabling a rich interactive in-stream ad experience.

+Because some of the ad's are in flash, this projects will allow to expose the api to be used by js.

 JS is reponsible of:
   - create a **uniqueid** for the vpaid and request swfobject to load the swf
   - to do the bridge between vpaid api between flash and js using [ExternalInterface](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/external/ExternalInterface.html)